-- Industry does not find it easy to detect opportunities.
-Detecting opportunities can be difficult, but this problem is compounded by the fact that the timescales to respond to potential bids is short. - 2.
-Industry is unable to respond directly to procurement opportunities.
+- 1. Industry is unable to respond directly to procurement opportunities.
 Many procurement opportunities are split into lots that include multiple items and not just imaging equipment.
-This means that industry must bid through a trading company.
-Turnkey projects also offer similar difficulties. - 3.
+This means that industry must bid through a trading house. - 2.
 Industry does not have input during Project design phase, or earlier.
 Currently, industry is not engaged until bidding opportunities are advertised.
 At this point specifications are already defined.
 Industry should be engaged at a much earlier stage, to help define what equipment is best suited based on actual clinical needs.
-As it stands, equipment could be procured that is not the best solution to the needs of patients.
+As it stands, equipment could be procured that is not the best solution for meeting the needs of patients.